 Energy savings and energy management start with monitoring.
 Behaviors and habits can only be adjusted once someone is aware of the times of day when they are using the most energy or know which assets constitute their main consumption.
 For example, one may decide to charge an EV vehicle or start energy intensive assets at a different time based on price fluctuations.

-With the BACE IoT Gateway you can go beyond monitoring your consumption through the P1 port, as BACE will allow you to control and manage other devices remotely —including Modbus, Bluetooth, and Z-Wave devices— from a single IoT platform, thus leading to increased energy savings.
+With the BACE IoT Gateway you can go beyond monitoring your consumption through the P1 port, as BACE will allow you to control and manage other devices remotely —including Modbus, low-energy wireless, and Z-Wave devices— from a single IoT platform, thus leading to increased energy savings.

 With BACE you will be able to track the performance of renewable energy systems, and manage them by ensuring, for example, that the surplus energy of your solar installation is used on-site or by controlling the energy flow from the solar installations to the storage system for later use based on hourly price fluctuations, rather than sending it back to the grid.